 Structured text files

-Unlink loading CSV files, structured text files requires a bit more up-front work using regular expressions.
+Unlike loading CSV files, structured text files requires a bit more up-front work using regular expressions.

 Crafting the regular expression